somethingsimade/CurrentAngleV4/README.md

 # Update: In favour of functionality, CurrentAngle v4 will shift to a script that requires more UNC and thread identity.
 The pros outhweight the cons.

+⚠️ Warning: when using the `fling` function, setting the amount of time it will attempt to fling for to longer than 3.5 seconds can break the reanimate ⚠️

 The official place where it will be hosted.

 # Why skip to v4 and not v3?